our unique beet schnapps

 The original beet schnapps from WIldschönau Tirol

-In almost every household there is a bottle in the cupboard for stomach upsets, because Krautinger is actually a household remedy, elixir of life and medicine all in one.
+There is a bottle in almost every household - a remedy for any kind of stomach upset, because Krautinger is actually a household remedy, elixir and medicine all in one.
 After a hearty meal, Krautinger is a special digestif.

 The smell is unique, as is the taste.
 Either you like it or you don't.
-Either way visitors to the Wildschönau can hardly avoid at least one taste of Krautinger.
+Either way, visitors to the Wildschönau can hardly avoid at least one taste of Krautinger schnapps.

-Empress Maria Theresia granted the right to distil schnapps from turnips in the middle of the 18th century.
+Empress Maria Theresia bestowed the distillery rights to make schnapps from turnips in the middle of the 18th century.
 Originally, 51 Wildschönau farmers were granted this monopoly.
-A total of 16 farmers still excercise their right to this day.
+A total of 16 farmers still excercise their right today.

 Production of the Wildschönau Krautinger schnapps